 Fill in as much of it as possible.
-The more information, the easier it is for the Locator to hone in on the precise article you are looking for.
+The more information you provide, the easier it is for the Locator to find the precise article you are looking for.

 Should I use the citation parser or fill in my information by hand?

 You can enter your citation information either way.
 However, be sure to check the information that the citation parser comes up with.
 Because different citation styles are all written differently, it is possible for the tool to miss information or place it in the wrong section.

 Why doesn't the Locator let me search an article title?

 Typically, the author, year, volume, and page numbers are more than enough information to pinpoint the article you are looking for.
 If you do want to search by title, try the Easy Search box on the library’s homepage or search for the title once you have found the correct journal via the Online Journals & Databases tool.
 The CitationLinker, found through the Online Journals & Databases tool, also has an option to search by article title.